Design: Wizards of the Coast

-Pages: 64 page adventure booklet, 32 rule book, and character sheets.
+Pages: 64-page adventure booklet, 32-page rule book, and character sheets.

 Rating: 5 of 5 Stars

 The maps are on par with Dyson Maps, which is to say, they are very good.
 Unfortunately, they are printed on the pages of the book which means you need a scan and print out stuff that didn't come in the set.
 The artist, Mike Schley has them available for purchase on his website.
-It wasn't that hard to find and it it's only ten bucks for perfect, ready to go "custom" maps.
+It wasn't that hard to find and it is only ten bucks for perfect, ready-to-go "custom" maps.
 This is a far cry from the borrow and Xerox format of AD&D.